Download our short guide: “Preparing for your Abdominoplasty Surgery Checklist”

 How long should I wait to get pregnant after tummy tuck surgery?

 Ideally, you won’t have another pregnancy after your tummy tuck surgery.
 But if you change your mind and choose to have more children, there is nothing stopping you.
-Just understand that this may undo the incredible tummy tuck results.

-If you decide to have a child in the future, it is best to wait at least one year after tummy tuck surgery to do so.
+If you decide to have a child in the future, plan to wait at least one year after tummy tuck surgery to do so.
 As discussed earlier, your body needs time to heal.
-Tummy tuck downtime only takes a few weeks.
+Tummy tuck downtime takes a few weeks.
 However, it takes up to a year for swelling to go away totally.
 Abdominal tissue damage that occurs as part of surgery also takes time to heal.
 It takes about three months to feel back to normal after tummy tuck surgery.
 And it takes 12 months on average to see the final results.

 During the first year, women should use their contraceptive method (birth control) of choice.
 That ensures you won’t get pregnant in the first year after surgery.
 It allows time for your body to heal.
 Most women continue using contraception beyond one year, since they don’t want to undo the tummy tuck results by getting pregnant again.
 As mentioned, the only time to consider a tummy tuck is when you are truly done having kids.